 One of the biggest problems I’ve had with keyboards is that I like to use them for multiple devices.
-I have several smartphones, a desktop, laptop, several game consoles, and a few tablets at all times, and lord knows you need a keyboard to write up anything comfortably on any of them, even if it’s just a short mailing address.
+I have several smartphones, a desktop, a laptop, several game consoles, and a few tablets at all times, and lord knows you need a keyboard to write up anything comfortably on any of them, even if it’s just a short mailing address.
 In the past, this meant you were SOL because keyboards were wired only.
-Now with wireless and Bluetooth technology, users can switch between devices on the keyboard, but it doesn’t satisfy the need because switching between any computing device is just too slow to be worthwhile.
+Now with wireless and Bluetooth technology, users can switch between devices on the keyboard, like you can on the Matias FK418BTLB, but it doesn’t satisfy the need because switching between any computing device is just too slow to be worthwhile.
 So what are we to do?

 On to the keyboard itself.
 Logitech is known for making some very solid keyboards, though I’ve always felt that they are a bit too rubbery, too soft for key presses.
-At first I thought the same of the K760, but after more and more use I realized just how similar it is to traditional Apple keyboards.
-The Chiclet keys very comfortable to type on and have solid travel distance; not too short and not too far, but certainly more akin to a laptop’s keyboard.
+At first, I thought the same of the K760, but after more and more use I realized just how similar it is to traditional Apple keyboards, similar to the Logitech K811.
+The Chiclet keys are very comfortable to type on and have a solid travel distance; not too short and not too far, but certainly more akin to a laptop’s keyboard.
 The size is excellent; it’s thin, light, and slightly elevated on the back to put the keyboard at an angle.